edx/frontend-base/docs/API.md

 ## App Initialization Lifecycle Phases

 The following lifecycle phases exist.
-Their corresponding event constants are in parentheses.
+Their corresponding event constants are listed.
 The source code is in `src/handlers`.

+To override a lifecycle event, functions can be provided to `overrideHandlers` in `App.initialize`, documented above.
 Each lifecycle handler can be provided as an `async` function, or as a Promise, allowing asynchronous execution as necessary.
 Note that the application will _wait_ for a phase to be complete before moving on to the next phase.

 The corresponding event types are published immediately _after_ the lifecycle phase has completed.
 Note that the events are published asynchronously using the [pubsub-js](https://github.com/mroderick/PubSubJS) "publish" method.

+The lifecycle phases are listed below.
+Their names correspond to the keys used in `overrideHandlers`.

 ### beforeInit